johnhunterkennedy/macbook-ansible/README.md

 ### macbook-ansible

-Ansible playbook to install apps on a new MacBook
+Ansible playbook to install apps on a new MacBook.
+Work in progress.

-Run :
+To setup, run the following :
 ```
 curl -s https://raw.githubusercontent.com/johnhunterkennedy/macbook-ansible/master/bootstrap.sh | /bin/bash
 ```